 Inner Space Cavern

-Inner Space is located near the town of Georgetown, right off of the highway!
+Inner Space is located near Georgetown, right off the highway!

 Read Next: 12 Cool Things to Do in Alpine, Texas (& the Big Bend Region)